The-McGrail-Foundation/MIMEDefang-website/content/pages/man/MIMEDefang-MIME.pm.md

 takeStabAtFilename ( \$entity )

 :   Makes a guess at a filename for the attachment.
-Calls MIME::Head\'s
+Calls MIME::Head's
     **recommended_filename()** method, which tries
-    \'Content-Disposition.filename\'and if not found,
+    'Content-Disposition.filename'and if not found,
-    \'Content-Type.name\'.
+    'Content-Type.name'.
 Returns a MIME-decoded filename, or a blank string if none found.

 find_part